marcelm/cutadapt/doc/recipes.rst

 where ``FWDPRIMER`` needs to be replaced with the sequence of your forward primer and ``RCREVPRIMER`` with the reverse complement of the reverse primer.
-The three dots ``...`` need to be entered as they are -- they tell cutadapt that this is a linked adapter with a 5' and a 3' part.
+The three dots ``...`` need to be entered as they are -- they tell Cutadapt that this is a linked adapter with a 5' and a 3' part.

 Sequencing of R2 starts before the 3' sequencing primer and